 What is Ayurveda?

 Before talking about ayurvedic treatment for piles, it is essential to establish what Ayurveda is.
-In simple terms, it is a traditional Hindu practice that is medicinal and is practised worldwide even though it began in India.
+In simple terms, it is a traditional Hindu medicinal practice practiced worldwide even though it began in India.

-In the West, Ayurveda is recognised as a complementary or alternative method of therapy.
-Ayurveda is holistic, and it addresses the conditions of the spirit, body, as well as the mind.
+In the West, Ayurveda is recognized as a complementary or alternative method of therapy.
+Ayurveda is holistic and addresses the conditions of the spirit, body, and mind.
 The aim is to bring the body back into balance and, in this manner, alleviate the symptoms of the illness the person is experiencing.

 The central tenet here is the idea that there are three body types or three doshas that relate to a particular element:

 A person that has one particular dominant dosha will display the emotional and physical characteristics that are largely consistent with that particular element.

 The main goal is to balance each of them, which can be done with a combination of herbal remedies, lifestyle modifications, and diet.

 Piles and fissures are two different conditions and often paired together when discussing treatment as they are quite similar.
 But they are not the same condition so let’s look at the differences.

 Piles are also known as haemorrhoids, and they are inflamed and swollen veins in the anus and rectum that cause bleeding, pain, and discomfort.
 They are caused by straining that is during bowel movements, pregnancy, or even obesity.